-You can become a member of our CSA program
+1. You can become a member of one of our CSAs

-You can purchase food from our Farm Stands
+2. You can get food from our Farm Stands

 We welcome North Richmond residents and anyone in need to come to the farm on Monday, Wednesday, and Friday from 10:00 am to 12:00 pm to harvest food for yourself and your household for free please ask for our farm staff when you arrive so they can show you what is ready and available to harvest.

 In classic Urban Tilth style, we continue to serve the community while we are developing the plan for the Future Farm.
 Since 2016 we have hosted more than 82 community events at the North Richmond Farm; and we have been growing thousands of pounds of fresh, delicious produce for our community.
 This produce is distributed through our Farm to Table CSA (Community Supported Agriculture) project, Pop-up, and Free Farm Stands and through direct giveaways during our volunteer days every 4th Saturday of the month.